Best practices for using SPICE

 BIDS provides a consistent and structured way to organize and describe neuroimaging data, making it easier to share, analyze, and reproduce research findings.
 Many neuroimaging analysis tools support BIDS data, which will streamline your analysis workflow.

-Version control
+Version control with Git

-Using Git for version control of analysis scripts is highly recommended.
+Using Git for version control and structure of analysis scripts is highly recommended.
 It allows you to keep track of changes, collaborate with others, and revert to previous versions if needed.
 It also makes your analysis, and research, traceable and reproducible.

 Recommended read